 We may amend this Policy from time to time.
 If we make substantial or material changes in the way we wish to use your personal information we will communicate providing a prominent notice on the Website or by contacting you directly.
 If you do not agree with these changes, please do not continue to use our company Websites.

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of Haynes collection and use of personal information.
-This Privacy Notice will be reviewed annually and this will be due in May 2019.
-This privacy notice was last updated on May 25th 2018.
+This Privacy Notice will be reviewed annually and this will be due in May 2021.

 List of Manufacturers and Subsidiary Companies that Haynes Group provide information to, alongside reputable third parties used for relevant processing: